 Available Capital is adjusted to reflect, where applicable, the limited accessibility of the assets.
 At the reporting date, the Company's Eligible Capital was primarily Tier 1, as shown in the table below.
-Tier 2 Eligible Capital is driven by the MSAC portfolio, where assets are held on a funds with-held basis.
-However, this does not reduce the level of Eligible Capital available to support the ECR.
+Tier 2 Eligible Capital is driven by a €200m Tier 2 Debt (raised in 2021) and an amount of MSAC assets held on a funds with-held basis.
+Despite this, the amount of Tier 2 Capital does not result in a reduction in the total level of Eligible Capital available to support the ECR.